What is Buphenyl?

 Shake the powder lightly before mixing it with food.

-Use sodium phenylbutyrate regularly to get the most benefit.
+Use Buphenyl regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.
 You may need to take this medicine for the rest of your life.

 Call your doctor right away if you have any signs of infection such as fever, chills, redness, swelling, body aches, or weakness.
-An infection may cause your condition to go out of control even while you are taking sodium phenylbutyrate.
+An infection may cause your condition to go out of control even while you are taking Buphenyl.

-While using sodium phenylbutyrate, you may need frequent blood tests.
+While using Buphenyl, you may need frequent blood tests.

 Keep using this medicine even if you feel well.
 Your condition may have no symptoms.
 If the urea cycle disorder is not under control, you may have a build-up of ammonia, which can cause life-threatening side effects.